hhfernald/ipynotes/docs/02_guidelines.md

   - *File searches are slower.* It takes longer to search a thousand small files than to search a single huge file with the same content.
 As stated above, IPyNotes does not use full-text indexes to speed up file searches, but a couple of factors mitigate the speed issue:

-     The filter bar by default searches only note paths --- which are cached in memory.
+     The filter bar by default searches only note names --- which are cached in memory.

      If you specify a search of the contents of notes (by adding `t:` before a term), the search is limited to the files that match the other terms in the filter bar.
-If the filter bar contains `dogs t:petting cats`, then IPyNotes will produce a subset of notes whose paths contain both the word "dogs" and the word "cats" and will search the contents of only those notes for the word "petting".
+If the filter bar contains `dogs t:petting cats`, then IPyNotes will produce a subset of notes whose names contain both the word "dogs" and the word "cats" and will search the contents of only those notes for the word "petting".

      Even if you want to search *all* notes for a given phrase, the amount of time spent searching may not bother you.
 I did an informal test on my slightly underpowered $200 laptop (an HP Stream 11-r010nr from 2015, with a 1.60GHz Intel Celeron and 32GB of eMMC storage).
 Searching 20,000 small files took less than 2.5 seconds, while searching 100,000 took about 20 seconds.
 I currently have around 15,000 notes and doubt I will ever end up with 100,000.
 I imagine that most people will also not have huge numbers of notes.